-- Best time for bird watching is from October to April, when migratory season kicks in.
+- The best time for bird watching is from October to April, when the migratory season kicks in.

 - Pack a field bag for birding with a pair of binoculars, camera, a notebook, drinks and snacks.

-- Follow bird watching ethics: leave nests in peace; minimize the loud, walk softly, silence your mobile phones, be patience and avoid chasing or intentionally flushing birds.
+- Follow bird watching ethics: stay away from nests, minimize loud noises, walk softly, keep your mobile phones on silent, be patient for sightings and avoid chasing or intentionally flushing birds.

-- Do not get closer to nests or sit near nests for too long as they will fly away without coming to their shelters.
+- Do not get closer to nests or sit near nests for too long as the birds will fly away without coming to their shelters.

-- While using bird hides, think beyond the box to spot birds on rooftops, canals, trees, parks and dense areas.
+- For best sightings, think beyond the box for spots such as rooftops, canals, trees, parks and dense areas.

-- Bring sunscreen to prevent harsh sunlight during safari in Yala National Park.
+- Bring sunscreen to prevent harsh sunlight during safaris.

 - Keep an insect repellent within hand reach.